tushartyagi0507/Flimpire-GPT/README.md

 - Get data from TMDB now playing movie List and used a custom Hook
 - Creating browse page starting with the main conatiner
 - create the titl page for the main container
+- Create GPT page and button on the Header
+- Added toggle functionality to the GPT button
+- Added lang button on the GPT page
+- Used Redux to to amek the page lanugae dynamic

 # Features of the App